-9.4.8 100 Year Flood:
+9.4.8 Base Flood Elevation:

-- A. In special flood hazard areas the Building Inspector shall determine the 100 year flood elevation in the following order of precedence according to the data available: - 1.
-In zone AE refer to the elevation data provided in the community's Flood Insurance Study and accompanying FIRM.
+- A. In special flood hazard areas the Building Inspector shall determine the base flood elevation in the following order of precedence according to the data available: - 1.
+In zone AE refer to the base flood elevation data provided in the community's Flood Insurance Study and accompanying FIRM. - 2.
+In Zone A the Building Inspector shall obtain, review, and reasonably utilize any base flood elevation data available from any federal, state or other source including data submitted for development proposals submitted to the community (i.e. subdivisions, site approvals). - 3.
+In Zone A where the base flood elevation is not available, the base flood elevation shall be at least two feet above the highest adjacent grade. - B. The Building Inspector's base flood elevation, determination will be used as criteria for requiring in zones A and AE that: - 1.
+All new construction or substantial improvement of residential structures have the lowest floor

-- 2. In Zone A the Building Inspector shall obtain, review, and reasonably utilize any 100 year flood elevation data available from any federal, state or other source including data submitted for development proposals submitted to the community (i.e. subdivisions, site approvals). - B. The Building Inspector's 100 year flood elevation, determination will be used as criteria for requiring in zones A and AE that: - All new construction or substantial improvement of residential structures have the lowest floor (including basement) elevated at least one foot above the 100 year flood elevation; - 2.
-That all new construction or substantial improvement of non-residential structures have the lowest floor (including basement) elevated to or above the 100 year flood level; or together with attendant utility and sanitary facilities, shall - Be flood-proofed so that below the 100 year flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - b.
+(including basement) elevated at least one foot above the base flood elevation;

+- 2. That all new construction or substantial improvement of non-residential structures have the lowest floor (including basement) elevated to or above the base flood elevation; or together with attendant utility and sanitary facilities, shall - a.
+Be flood-proofed so that below the base flood elevation the structure is watertight with walls substantially impermeable to the passage of water; - b.
 Have structural components capable of resisting hydrostatic and hydrodynamic loads and the effects of buoyancy; and - c.
 Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting the provisions of this article; - 3.
-Recreational vehicles placed on site within Zones A and AF shall either: - a.
-Be on the site for fewer than 180 consecutive days; - Be fully licensed and ready for highway use, or;
+Recreational vehicles placed on site within Zones A and AE shall either: - a.
+Be on the site for fewer than 180 consecutive days; - b.
+Be fully licensed and ready for highway use, or; - c.

-- c.
 Meet all standards of Section 9.4.8.(B)(4) of this ordinance. - 4.
-All manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood level; and be securely anchored to resist flotation, collapse, or lateral movement.
+All manufactured homes to be placed or substantially improved within special flood hazard areas shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is at or above the base flood elevation; and be securely anchored to resist flotation, collapse, or lateral movement.
 Methods of anchoring may include, but are not limited to, use of over-the top or frame ties to ground anchors.
-This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces; - 5.
-For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted provided they meet the following requirements: - The enclosed area is unfinished or flood resistant, useable solely for the parking of vehicles, building access or storage; - b.
-The area is not a basement; - Shall be designated to automatically equalize C. hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwater.
+This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces;

+- 5. For all new construction and substantial improvements, fully enclosed areas below the lowest floor that are subject to flooding are permitted provided they meet the following requirements: - a.
+The enclosed area is unfinished or flood resistant, useable solely for the parking of vehicles, building access or storage; - b.
+The area is not a basement; - Shall be designated to automatically equalize c. hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwater.
 Designs for meeting this requirement must either be certified by a registered professional engineer or architect or must meet or exceed the following minimum criteria: A minimum of two openings having a total net area of not less than one square inch for every square foot of enclosed area subject to flooding shall be provided.
 The bottom of all openings shall be no higher than one foot above grade.
 Openings may be equipped with screens, louvers, or other coverings or devices provided that they permit the automatic entry or exit of floodwater.